Hard Asset Finance

 - Retail and Leisure Equipment

-Asset refinance is a way of utilising existing assets and making them work harder for you.
+Asset refinancing is a way of utilising existing assets and making them work harder for you.
 A refinance can help provide a helpful injection of working capital into your business at a time when it needs it most.
 Businesses of all sizes can benefit from the introduction of working capital for a variety of reasons such as expansion, new contracts, or starting new projects.

 Asset refinancing is usually only available on assets, such as equipment, plant, machinery and vehicles that the business owns in full – not those that are currently subject to any existing or outstanding financing arrangements.